 Want to walk the fields for yourself?
 Take a tour of local farms like Pocono Organics in Long Pond, PA, one of the largest Regenerative Organic vegetable farms in North America.
 Learn about the sustainable practices in place, explore the greenhouses, then get something to eat at the Pocono Organics Cafe, which features dishes dreamed up by a Chopped Champion Chef.

 Looking for flowers?
-Stroll through the sweet-smelling rows of blooms at Quiet Hills Lavender Farm and Paradise Lavender Farm.
-Lavender typically blooms in June and July, and you can cut your own lavender in season plus browse plenty of pleasing purple products.
+Stroll through the sweet-smelling rows of blooms at Paradise Lavender Farm.
+Lavender typically blooms in June and July, and you can cut your own lavender in season plus browse plenty of pleasing purple products and take the kids to explore the fairy forest.

 Make an advance reservation to visit Spruce Ridge Reindeer Farm for an educational tour that will be fun for the whole family.
 Get to know the horses, cows, chickens, sheep, pigs, and more barnyard friends at Quiet Valley Living Historical Farm, where visitors can step back in time to learn about the agricultural cycle, livestock practices, social customs, and community celebrations of a typical Pennsylvania family farm in the 19th century.